kids encyclopedia robot

 Awards Full list

-Gloria Anne Borrego Galla (born December 16, 1933), known professionally as Gloria Romero (Tagalog: [ˈɡloɾja ɾɔˈmɛɾɔ]), is a Filipino actress.
+Gloria Anne Borrego Galla (December 16, 1933 – January 25, 2025), known professionally as Gloria Romero, was a Filipino actress.
 With a career spanning 70 years, she has appeared in over 250 motion pictures and television productions.
-Referred to as the "Queen of Philippine Cinema", she is known for her sophisticated and demure image.
-She is one of the major stars of the Golden Age of Philippine Cinema in the 1950s to mid 1960s, becoming the country's highest paid movie actress and one of the top box-office draws of the era.
+Often referred to as the "Queen of Philippine Cinema", she was known for her sophisticated screen persona and restrained acting style.
+Romero was the highest-paid movie actress in the 1950s and was one of the top box-office draws for nearly two decades, making her one of the major stars of the first Golden Age of Philippine Cinema.

-Romero began appearing as a background actor in films at age 16.
-After playing minor roles in the early 1950s, she was first introduced by her stage name in a supporting role in Madame X (1952).
-She won the FAMAS Award for Best Actress for playing a wacky tobacco-smoking maiden in Dalagang Ilocana (1954).
-She continued to gain commercial success for her starring roles in romantic comedies, played characters popularized in comic strips and remakes of pre-war musical films.
-She also played a number of antagonist roles in the ensuing decades and ventured television in the 1990s and was cast in the sitcom Palibhasa Lalake, for which she won the Star Award for Best Comedy Actress.
+Romero began appearing as a background actor at the age of 16.
+After a series of minor film roles, she launched a career with a secondary role in Madame X (1952) and won her first FAMAS Award for Best Actress for playing a wacky tobacco-smoking maiden in Dalagang Ilocana (1954).
+She continued to gain success for her starring roles in romantic comedies, characters popularized in comic strips and remakes of pre-war musical films.
+Romero's other FAMAS-nominated leading roles were in Alaalang Banal (1958), Ikaw Ang Aking Buhay (1959) and Iginuhit ng Tadhana (1965).

 Life and career